• Canton Creek Campground sits at the confluence of Canton and Steamboat Creeks

 Difficult | 5.2 miles out & back | 500 feet elevation gain

-Located within Bulldog Roadless Recreation Area.
+It is located within the Bulldog Roadless Recreation Area.
 Travel through Bullpup Lake, rock outcropping, meadows, and blue huckleberries in the late summer.
 The trail is open for hiking, mountain biking, horse riding, and OHV motorcycle riding.
 Camping is available near the South Trailhead.

 Wild Rose Trail (#1535)